 - Restore good spinal function.

 This corrective phase will usually take anywhere from 1 to 3 months.
 In some chronic cases the rehabilitation phase may even take up to 6 months.
 It is important to remember that the underlying causes of your symptoms could have developed over a long time and can sometimes take time to correct.

 The frequency of these visits is different for each patient and is governed by the symptomology, their spinal function, any levels of degeneration present in the spine and many other factors.

 You can accelerate your healing process by doing rehabilitative exercises and make postural and lifestyle improvements.

 Maitenance Care can really be split into two distinct groups.
 The first group are those patients who have permanent injury to the spines such as degenerative The aim of this type of care is to:

 - Maintain good spinal function and health

 - Allow you to enjoy a very active lifestyle

 - Engage in more of the activities you love.

-- Patients with a permanent injury or chronic condition that can’t be corrected such as disc injuries or arthritis.
-For these patients our treatment goals are:
+The majority of patients that choose to maintenance care have are those people with a permanent injury or chronic condition such as disc injuries or arthritis.

 - Keeping pain to a minimum